johnsonjh/pc/README.md

   * Perform time formatting or casting by storing to special purpose registers (*i.e.*, *unsigned* C types `char`, `short`, `int`, `long`, `long long`), list via the `regs` command).
-    * Stores to sized registers clamp and mask to register width
+    * Stores to registers clamp and mask to the register width.

 ## Portability